Features

 Subscribing

 Subscribing can be done using an Inngest client that either has a valid signing key or a subscription token.
-You can can subscribe from the client or the backend.
+You can subscribe from the client or the backend.

 Subscribe from the client